burger

 Block / allow senders globally on a Mail Service

-Managing Security in Global Configuration
+Manage Security on Global Configuration

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-3. Click on Global Configuration in the left sidebar.
+3. Click on Global Configuration in the left sidebar menu.

 4. Click on the Security tab.

-5. Click on the Add an address button in the Blocked address box to block an email from an unauthorized sender.
+5. Click the Add an address button in the Blocked address box to block an email from an unauthorized sender.

-Updated 26.08.2025 Link to this FAQ:
+Updated 09.10.2025 Link to this FAQ:

 Has this FAQ been helpful?